 Read More: Sandshoeing for the WWF Nature 5K

-If you are using aluminum models, you can simply remove your toe crampons.
+If you are using aluminum models, you can remove your toe crampons.
 I use Redfeather Hike snowshoes, and this modification allowed a much more efficient stride with less sand resistance.

 Make sure to stretch before, after a brief warm-up, and after to keep your muscles loose.